 - improper operation;

 - or a technical defect (or a combination of these factors).

 Too often an ineffective failure investigation will stop here, believing that the root cause has been identified.

 However, it’s actually only at this point that we confront the root causes of the failure and this can often be a difficult task for teams.
-It addresses issues such as individual capabilities, organizational capabilities, systems of work and resources and the inadequacies of those elements that may have contributed to the failure.
+It addresses issues such as individual capabilities, organisational capabilities, systems of work and resources and the inadequacies of those elements that may have contributed to the failure.
 These can often be systemic issues that are deep-seated, difficult to quantify and take a lot of work to rectify.
 Having an external third party like Bluefield work with you through facilitating and managing your failure investigation and RCA can make the process more objective and more readily accepted by your team.
 By looking more broadly at the root causes and asking the question “what else are we missing?” you’ll turbocharge your learning and continually improve the quality of your maintenance execution.
-And the long-term benefits to your organization will be invaluable.
+And the long-term benefits to your organisation will be invaluable.

 If you are interested in learning more about how Bluefield can work with you to assist with Failure Investigations and RCA Facilitation then contact us for more information.

 - Blog | Simplifying Root Cause Analysis – Case Study Four